tringi/papers/cxx-destructive-move.md

 ## Proposed mechanism

 Classes may define two new destructors, see Syntax below.

-For instances of such classes the compiler performs aditional life-time analysis:
+For instances of those classes the compiler performs additional life-time analysis:
 If it can **prove** the instance isn't touched after the last move-from (either implicit or `std::move`), it is allowed to (observably) replace that last move-from by the appropriate destructor, and end its lifetime there.

-If any of the conditions isn't met a regular move, or copy, whichever is defined, is called.
+*If any of the conditions isn't met, a regular move, or copy, whichever is defined, is called.*

-In some situations, like RVO or NRVO now, it would be guaranteed that the destructive move, if defined, is called instead.

 ## Syntax